-If senior staff feel that it is necessary following discussions with a child's key worker and their parent/carer an Individual Behaviour Plan (IBP) will be written by the setting's designated SENco who will incorporate strategies for challenging and discouraging the unwanted behaviour.
-This will only be done after lengthy Reviewed and updated March 2024.
-R.C.

-consultations with parents / carers and the IBP may include advice and strategies from outside agencies such as Health Visitors, Educational Psychologists etc.
+If senior staff feel that it is necessary following discussions with a child's key worker and their parent/carer an Individual Behaviour Plan (IBP) will be written by the setting's designated SENco which will incorporate strategies for challenging and discouraging the unwanted behaviour.
+This will only be done after lengthy consultations with parents / carers and the IBP may include advice and strategies from outside agencies such as Health Visitors, Educational Psychologists etc.

-All staff in employment with Bunnies Preschool in the 2021 - 2022 academic year attended Herts for Learning's Therapeutic Approaches to Behaviour training which includes behaviour management strategies and principles underpinning the safe and effective use of physical intervention.
+All staff in employment with Bunnies Preschool in the 2021 - 2022 academic year attended the Herts for Learning's Therapeutic Approaches to Behaviour training.
+This includes behaviour management strategies and principles underpinning the safe and effective use of physical intervention.